exponential-idle-guides/exponential-idle-guides/src/view/guides/ex-basics.md

 ### What does ee mean?

 You start out with normal numbers and quickly work your way up to \\(X.xxeX\\) notation.
 This notation is scientific notation.
 It stands for \\(X.xx*10^X\\).
 Later you are introduced to \\(X.xxeeX\\).
 This is a custom game notation that stands for \\(X.xx*10^{10^X}\\).

 ### Achievements and Minigames

 * Achievements are just that.
 They are goals to reach that give you stars as reward.
-* Minigames are puzzles that you can solve that will give you stars as a rewatd for getting solving them.
+* Minigames are puzzles that you can solve that will give you stars as a reward for getting solving them.
 Check out the [Minigame Guide](https://exponential-idle-guides.netlify.app/guides/asd/) for how to solve each puzzle and more resources.

 ### Stars and Star upgrades

 * Stars are a currency that operates outside of the main game that you use to purchase star upgrades.
-  These upgrades range from QoL features to boosts to the gameplay.
+  These upgrades range from QoL (Quality of Life) features to boosts to the gameplay.
 For the most part, you should prioritize new variables as soon as you can, __EXCEPT__ for Autoprestige.
 Autoprestige is a huge boost in progress due to impossible to replicate levels of optimization, and you should prioritize it over variables of a similar cost.
 More details on star upgrades to prioritize can be found in following guides.

 ### Autoprestige expression

 ```
 timer(d(ln(db/b+1)/pt) < 0)
 > 3 * tr && db > b
 ```